ocgeek/PIF-Colors/README.md

-Here are some examples of accent colors which i do normally stock Red is the most requested follower by Blue, Green and Yellow or White
+Here are some examples of accent colors which i do normally stock Red is the most requested follower by Blue, Green and Yellow or White Please note that not all colors could be available at all times

 ## 3D Jake Nice ABS Red